-The growth of rent-seeking activities arising from regulatory activities on labor cases has prevented a more efficient adjustment of the labor market.
+The growth of rent-seeking activities arising from regulatory activities on labor cases has hampered the growth of more efficient adjustment of the labor market.
 It has introduced more costly delays on the resolution of cases.
-This has probably deterred quite a few potential expansions of existing investments, if not discouraged the investments of newcomers.
+This has probably deterred quite a few potential expansions of existing investments, if not discouraged the investments of new comers.